 - Building the case – how to get senior buy-in for new digital projects

-- Deciding whether to re-brand – why is identity important, and is it time for refresh?
+- Deciding whether to re-brand – why is identity important, and is it time for a refresh?

 - Planning your project – how to articulate your needs and communicate them with suppliers